 - Invest savings in ISAs and your general account until you reach FI

-- Option to retire, if you choose to.
+- Option to retire early, if you choose to.

 The journey to financial independence retire early isn’t an easy one and often the sacrifices that you need to make feel never-ending.
 I can tell you though, that the reward for your efforts makes it all worthwhile.
 The freedom from the financial burden of worry that many have may never leave you, but I guarantee you when you achieve FIRE (Financial Independence Retire Early), it fades massively.